python-bonobo/bonobo/docs/guide/services.rst

 * Hardcoded and tightly linked dependencies make your transformations hard to test, and hard to reuse.
-* Processing data on your laptop is great, but being able to do it on different target systems (or stages), in different environments, is more realistic.
+* Processing data on your laptop is great, but being able to do it on different target systems (or stages), in different environments is more realistic.
 You'll want to configure a different database on a staging environment, pre-production environment, or production system.
-Maybe you have similar systems for different clients and want to select the system at runtime.
-Etc.
+Maybe you have similar systems for different clients and want to select the system at runtime, etc.

 Definition of service dependencies
 ::::::::::::::::::::::::::::::::::

-To solve this problem, we introduce a light dependency injection system.
-It allows to define **named dependencies** in your transformations, and provide an implementation at runtime.
+To solve this problem, we introduce a lightweight dependency injection system.
+It allows to define **named dependencies** in your transformations and provide an implementation at runtime.

 For function-based transformations, you can use the :func:`bonobo.config.use` decorator to mark the dependencies.
 You'll still be able to call it manually, providing the implementation yourself, but in a bonobo execution context, it will